Forging new partnerships and managing stormwater: MWRD invests in green infrastructure and protects water quality

 As the regional stormwater authority for Cook County, the MWRD is committed to the use of GI to help reduce flooding while reducing load on the sewer system.
 The MWRD also recognizes the vital role of local government in addressing flooding concerns through the innovative use of GI.
 In 2015, the MWRD adopted a Green Infrastructure Plan to increase the acceptance and investment of GI throughout Cook County.
 Since that time, the MWRD has partnered with dozens of agencies to fund GI projects such as rain gardens, bioswales/bioretention areas, permeable pavement systems, and rain water harvesting systems.

 Starting in 2017, the MWRD introduced the Green Infrastructure Call for Projects to scale up its investment into GI.
 This effort resulted with the MWRD initially partnering with 19 communities and public agencies throughout Cook County to fund and build GI projects.
-Due to the success of the program, a 2018 Call for Projects was released and the MWRD partnered with 19 additional communities and public agencies.
-These projects will provide up to 5 million gallons of stormwater runoff storage to over 1,400 benefiting structures with the use of rain gardens, bioswales, and permeable pavement in parking lots, alleys, and residential streets.
-The MWRD is now currently reviewing more GI project opportunities for 2019 after another call for proposals was held.
+Due to the success of the program, a call for projects has been issued each subsequent year providing millions of gallons of stormwater runoff storage through the use of rain gardens, bioswales, and permeable pavement in parking lots, alleys, and residential streets.

 What is Space to Grow?